 Redzel and Winx are also testimony to the vast prizemoney on offer in Australia with stakes increasing by a massive 84% in the past decade: a far greater growth than any other racing region.

-Interest in our horse racing exceeds that of any other country as well, with Australians wagering – on average - $862 per capita every year.
+Interest in our horse racing exceeds that of any other country as well, with Australians wagering – on average - over $800 per capita every year.

 Aside from the potential benefits of actually racing a horse in Australia, there is also the ‘before’ and ‘after’.